vitorstabile/logic-programming-basics/README.md

 # About the Project <a name="abouttheproject"></a>

-This project have a propose to introduce the reader the basics of logic programming with C.
+This project have a propose to introduce the reader the basics of logic programming.

 In my [GitHub profile][github-url], you will see repositories named as "logic-programming-in-(language name)-basics".
 This repositories concist in tutorials to introduce the reader the basics in logical programming using the most usable languages in the market.

+This project make a introduce to programming logic.
+Read this tutorial first, choose a programming language and go to this repositories according to the choose programming language:

+- [C]
+- [C++]
+- [C#]
+- [Java]
+- [Python]
+- [JavaScript]
+- [MATLAB]

 [![Project][project-shield]][project-url] <!-- Put the link of the github page of the tutorial her -->